bastndev/Bracket-Lynx/README.md

 ### 🎨 Color System

-Bracket Lynx features an advanced **color customization system** for bracket decorations.
-Easily change colors using the `Bracket Lynx: Change Decoration Color 🎨` command or from the interactive toggle menu.

 | 🎨 **Feature**          | 📝 **Description**                      | ⚡ **How to Use**                                            | 💾 **Persistence**      |
 | ----------------------- | --------------------------------------- | ------------------------------------------------------------ | ----------------------- |